tan911/pomofy/README.md

 ## Features

--   **Pomodoro Timer**: Utilize the proven Pomodoro Technique to manage your work sessions effectively.
+-   ⌛   **Pomodoro Timer**: Utilize the proven Pomodoro Technique to manage your work sessions effectively.
--   **Task Management**: Organize your tasks efficiently to maximize productivity.
+-   🧾  **Task Management**: Organize your tasks efficiently to maximize productivity.
--   **User-Friendly Interface**: Enjoy a simple and intuitive design for seamless navigation and usage.
+-   📱  **User-Friendly Interface**: Enjoy a simple and intuitive design for seamless navigation and usage.
+-   🔒  **User Authentication**: Safeguard your account and data with secure user authentication.

 ## Tech stack